 Medical

-Chair: Rhona Magaril, MD
+Chair: SUSAN SCANLON, MD

 Purpose: explore, develop and implement opportunities for member groups to participate in meaningful performance management initiatives that provide the best care possible while optimizing outcomes for our patients while eliminating unnecessary costs to the system.